Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand/ST/README.md

     These examples are meant only to show that gmx_MMPBSA works.
 It is recommended to go over these variables, even the ones that are not included in this input file but are available for the calculation that it's performed and see the values they can take (check the [input file section](../../input_file.md)).
-This will allow you to tackle a number of potential problems or simply use more fancy approximations in your calculations.
+This will allow you to tackle a number of potential problems or simply use fancier approximations in your calculations.

 ## Considerations
 In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand structures and